 Steve McQueen: The life story you may not know

-McQueen’s onscreen rebel persona matched who he was in real life.
-He never quite escaped the damage of his volatile, unmoored childhood, growing into adulthood steeped in risk and excess from fast vehicles and illicit substances to numerous, storied affairs.
-The actor was known for outlandish demands on set, including losing a starring role in ″Butch Cassidy and the Sundance Kid″ to Robert Redford because McQueen wouldn’t sign on without having top billing over Paul Newman.
+The actor’s onscreen rebel persona matched who he was in real life.
+Born March 24, 1930, McQueen never quite escaped the damage of his volatile, unmoored childhood.
+He spent his adulthood ensconced in risky behavior and a life of excess, from fast vehicles and illicit substances to numerous, storied affairs.
+McQueen actor was known for outlandish demands on set, including losing a starring role in ″Butch Cassidy and the Sundance Kid″ to Robert Redford because McQueen wouldn’t sign on without having top billing over Paul Newman.
 He made complaints about lines and costumes and, several times, filming had to be delayed because McQueen was inebriated on narcotics or alcohol (or both).
 Other times, he turned down roles in films that stand today as masterpieces, such as “Apocalypse Now,” “Dirty Harry,” and “One Flew Over the Cuckoo’s Nest.”

-McQueen’s daredevil lifestyle included racing cars and bikes.
-Early in his career, he got his hands on Harley-Davidson and Triumph motorcycles.
+Early in his career, McQueen got his hands on Harley-Davidson and Triumph motorcycles.
 By the early 1950s, living in New York City and studying acting, McQueen began traveling to Long Island on the weekends to compete in motorcycle races.
 His winnings each week totaled around $100, more than $1,000 in today’s money.

 You may also like: 30 notable celebrity endorsements